 The time that consumers accept anything you put in front of them is long gone.
 People are becoming more critical, more aware, and want to know what the big corporations are up to.
 Especially Generation Z, today’s teenagers who are growing up fast, care about a brand with values.
 In a recent studyover 50% said that knowing a brand is socially conscious positively influences their purchase decisions.

 But not only your customers, also other stakeholders are looking for brands with a deeper meaning.
 More and more people want to work for a cause they care about and even investors are catching on to the fact that businesses with an authentic purpose are doing well financially.

 Essentially, all your important stakeholders choose purpose-driven businesses over companies that are solely driven by their own profit.
-By using purpose as a framework for your business, you can leverage the three core benefits of purpose and make sure people stick with your company.
+By using purpose as a framework for your business, you can leverage the core benefits of purpose and make sure people stick with your company.
 And the numbers proof it.